-It is important to include your medical expenses among your damages after a bus accident., Bus accidents are often very serious, and drivers suffer extensive injuries.
+It is important to include your medical expenses among your damages after a bus accident.
+Bus accidents are often very serious, and drivers suffer extensive injuries.
 You should include all the medical bills you have incurred since the accident, including surgeries, medications, therapies, and other treatments.
 You can also include any future medical expenses you expect to incur because of the accident.

 Do not overlook your mental and physical pain and suffering.
-These are considered non-economic damages because they are not connected to specific monetary costs like previously mentioned damages.
+These are considered non-economic damages because they are not connected to specific monetary costs like the previously mentioned damages.
 Instead, we must argue the value of these damages by demonstrating how they have affected your daily life.

 Call Our NYC Bus Accident Attorneys for Assistance

 To schedule a free case review, call The Carrion Law Firm at (347) 658-1226, and our MTA bus accident lawyers in NYC can help you cover your damages and get justice.